robotframework/statuschecker/README.rst

 By default, all test cases are expected to *PASS* and have no message.
-Changing the expected status to *FAIL* is done by having the word *FAIL* (in uppercase) somewhere in the test case documentation.
-The expected error message must then be given after *FAIL*.
+Changing the expected status to *FAIL* is done by having the word ``FAIL`` (in uppercase) somewhere in the test case documentation.
+The expected error message must then be given after the ``FAIL`` text.

+If a test is expected to *PASS* with a certain message, the word ``PASS`` must be added to its documentation explicitly and the expected message given after that.
+This is a new feature in version 1.1.

-The error message can also be specified as a regular expression by prefixing it with *REGEXP:*.
+The expected message can also be specified as a regular expression by prefixing it with ``REGEXP:``.
 The specified regular expression must match the error message fully.
-Having spaces between the status, the message or the possible regular expression prefix is optional.
+Having spaces between the status, the message and the possible regular expression prefix is optional.

-It is also possible to test only the beginning of the error by prefixing the expected message with *STARTS:*.
+It is also possible to test only the beginning of the error by prefixing the expected message with ``STARTS:``.

+The following examples illustrate different ways to define test statuses and messages:

 .. sourcecode :: robotframework